 Foods to increase:

 - Cherries, plums and blackberries (although acid-forming) help by mobilising uric acid away from the joints to be passed through the bladder.

 - Cherries are best for gout, (a tried and tested organic juice!) ttp://www.cherryactive.co.uk

 - Pineapple as it contains bromelain (highly anti-inflammatory)

 - Choose wholemeal foods and pasta.

-- An alternative to refined wheat products are grains e.g. spelt, quinoa, buckwheat and so on.
+- An alternative to refined wheat products is grains e.g. spelt, quinoa, buckwheat and so on.